 Traditional Metal Braces

 Do you or your child have unsightly gaps or misaligned teeth?
-At Antoine Dental Center in Houston, we provide orthodontics treatment to patients over 7 years old, including adolescents, teens, and even adults!
+At Antoine Dental Center in Houston, we provide orthodontic treatment to patients over 7 years old, including adolescents, teens, and even adults!
 Orthodontic treatment is designed to eliminate misalignments and create a comfortable bite so that you can more easily bite, chew and speak.
 However, orthodontic treatments can also be used to create an attractive smile, which can improve your confidence.

 Metal Braces in Houston, Texas